aussiearef/ShoeHubV2/README.md

   docker pull aussiearef/shoehub
 ```

-By default, the metric endpoint is listening on port __80__ .
+By default, the metric endpoint listens on port __8080__.
 If you want to assign a different port to the metrics endpoint, use the -p argument when running the __docker run__ command:

 ```
-  docker run -p <local port>:80 -i aussiearef/shoehub
+  docker run -p <local port>:8080 -i aussiearef/shoehub
 ```

 Example:

 ```
-  docker run -p 8080:80 -i aussiearef/shoehub
+  docker run -p 8020:80 -i aussiearef/shoehub
 ```

-Please do not forget to update your scraping rule in Prometheus so it scrapes the correct port.
+Please remember to update your scraping rule in Prometheus so it scrapes the correct port.

 ### Building the code